dehesa/CodableCSV/README.md

 ## Tips Using `Codable`

 `Codable` is fairly easy to use and most Swift standard library types already conform to it.
-However, sometimes it is tricky to get custom types to comply to `Codable` for very specific functionality.
+However, sometimes it is tricky to get custom types to comply to `Codable` for specific functionality.
 That is why I am leaving here some tips and advices concerning its usage:

 <ul>
 <details><summary>Basic adoption.</summary><p>